-The materialism I refer to is a philosophical concept, built on the conviction that for everything that happens in the world, even in the realm of love and sex, there is a cause in the material world, and this cause can be investigated and understood.
-This is what science is all about.
+The materialism I refer to is a philosophical concept, built on the conviction that for everything that happens in the world, even in the realm of love and sex, there is a cause in the material world, and this cause can maybe be investigated and maybe be understood.
+This is what science is about.

-Science and technology are applicable to the emotion of missing a loved person no less than they are to bridging the Mississippi (youtube video see here) .
+Science and technology are applicable to the emotion of missing a loved person no less than they are to bridging the Mississippi.
 Which is why the first series of articles I ever wrote on love and sex was headlined “Engineering love”.

 The opposite of philosophical materialism is philosophical idealism.
 Now, this idealism doesn’t refer to us being idealistic in that we try to build a better world, or, on a lower scale, a working long-term love relationship.
 Philosophical idealism refers to the idea that there is something outside the material world, on which the material world depends.